Skip to content

 Testing camera flows on the iOS Simulator usually ends with a fallback screen, since the Simulator does not expose a real camera like a physical device.
 That makes every QR scanner, document scanner, profile photo picker, or video capture flow slower to validate.

-RocketSim Camera Simulation lets you stream images or video into your running Simulator app through RocketSim Connect.
+No, Xcode’s Simulator does not come with camera support: apps won’t discover any capture device.
+RocketSim adds this missing camera by streaming a camera connected to your Mac, like the built-in camera or an iPhone via Continuity Camera, into your running Simulator app through RocketSim Connect.
 You can keep your normal Simulator workflow and test camera-dependent UI without repeatedly deploying to an iPhone.

 Check out these demos: